rlauzon54/rdos/README.md

 Checksum will not be supported (since the communications is much better, it's no longer needed).

 Client programs:
-+ RLIST.BA - List the files in the current directory
+* RLIST.BA - List the files in the current directory
-+ RLOAD.BA - Load the file into the Tandy
+* RLOAD.BA - Load the file into the Tandy
-+ RSAVE.BA - Save the file into the SD card
+* RSAVE.BA - Save the file into the SD card
-+ RUTIL.BA - Delete/rename files - TBA
-+ RCWD.BA - Change/display current working directory - TBA
+* RUTIL.BA - Delete/rename files, change working directory

 Notes:
-In RSAVE, I only send 60 bytes of the file at a time.
+* In RSAVE, I only send 60 bytes of the file at a time.
 The Tandy seems to not want to send more than that.

+* Tandy BASIC does not permit you to open a .BA file for writing, so you can't load a tokenized BASIC program.
+You can only load it as a .DO file and then do a LOAD "xxx.DO" in the BASIC interpreter.
+Note that you can SAVE a .BA file, though.
+So this project only works for data files, not binary program files.

+* Don't bother trying to save a file with any extension other than .DO.
+You will get an "?MN Error".
+Just leave the extension off for the Tandy file name and let it default to .DO.